Trusted WordPress tutorials, when you need them most.

 Last but not least, you can add a WordPress favicon to your blog by manually editing your theme’s code files.

-This is helpful if your Theme Customizer doesn’t have the ‘Site Identity’ section or if you use a block theme and want a different favicon image from your site logo.
+This is helpful if your Theme Customizer doesn’t have the ‘Site Identity’ section or you use a block theme and want a different favicon image from your site logo.

 The easiest and safest way to edit your theme’s code files is with the WPCode plugin.

-Plus, the great thing about WPCode is that if you update your theme, then you won’t lose your code modifications, including your favicon.
+Another great thing about WPCode is that if you update your theme, then you won’t lose your code modifications, including your favicon.

 For this guide, you can use the free version of WPCode.
 However, with the Pro subscription, you get access to features like smart conditional logic and third-party integrations to manage your code more efficiently.